Niall Quinn: Charitable work and recognition

 A large portion of the proceeds from Quinn's 2002 testimonial match were donated to City Hospitals Sunderland to help fund the building of a new children's centre.
 The centre was subsequently named "The Niall Quinn Children's Centre" in his honour and Quinn officially opened it in 2004.
 He is an advocate of and fundraiser for the Irish Professional Footballers Benevolent Association, a welfare organisation which seeks to raise awareness of and alleviate health and financial issues ex-professionals are susceptible to.

-Quinn was awarded an honourary Member of the British Empire in 2003 for his services to British charities.
+Quinn was awarded an honorary Member of the British Empire in 2003 for his services to British charities.
 In 2008, he received the James Joyce Award of the Literary & Historical Society in University College Dublin.
 In 2010, Quinn was named a patron of the Sir Bobby Robson Foundation.
 He won the 2011 North East Football Writers' Association's Personality of the Year, and in 2013 he was granted the Freedom of Sunderland award by the city of Sunderland.

-Fan relationships

-Quinn has his own song titled "Niall Quinn's Disco Pants".
-The song was originally created by Manchester City supporters during a night out on a pre-season tour in Penola, Italy, in 1992.
-There had been a bust-up with City team-mate Steve McMahon and Quinn had removed his torn and bloodied shirt and was dancing with Rick Holden wearing just a pair of cut-off jeans.
-He was "hardly aware" that there were a group of hardcore City fans watching and they treated him to "the first performance of the song that will follow me till the end of my career."

-The song was adopted by Sunderland fans and released as a single by the club's dedicated fanzine A Love Supreme.
-It reached no. 56 in the UK Singles Chart in April 1999.

 Personal life

 Both Quinn's parents are from Thurles, County Tipperary.
 His father as well as his uncles on his mother's side played hurling for Tipperary.
 He was born in Dublin. and later settled in Kildare.
 He has been married to the Irish model Gillian Roe since 1992, and they have two children: Aisling and Michael.
 Quinn struggled to adapt to post-playing life, the loss of his teammates' presence and his identity as a player, which affected his marriage.
 In 2005, Quinn was banned for driving for three months and ordered to pay a €200 fine after admitting drink-driving.
-A history enthusiast, Quinn completed a masters' degree in 2022 with a thesis on revolutionary and FAI luminary Oscar Traynor.
+A history enthusiast, Quinn completed a master's degree in 2022 with a thesis on revolutionary and FAI luminary Oscar Traynor.
 He is a keen golfer, live music enthusiast, and horse racing fan, having attended the Cheltenham Festival 24 years in a row.